-- RAT 6686.
+• RAT 6686.
 Radiation Physics (3 credits)

-Course covers the basics of ionizing and not - Course covers the basics of ionizing and non---ionizing radiation, atomic and nuclear structure, basic nuclear and atomic physics, radioactive decay, interaction of radiation with matter, radiation detection, and dosimetry. - BSC 6834.
-Introduction to Radiation Biology (3 credits) Prerequisite: permission of Instructor. - An overview of the effects of ionizing radiations on human and other biological systems.
+Course covers the basics of ionizing and non-ionizing radiation, atomic and nuclear structure, basic nuclear and atomic physics, radioactive decay, interaction of radiation with matter, radiation detection, and dosimetry.

+• RAT 6204.
+Radiation Biology (3 credits) Prerequisite: permission of Instructor.

+An overview of the effects of ionizing radiations on human and other biological systems.
 The course involves consideration of cell survival after exposure to ionizing radiations, repair of radiation damage, radiosensitizers and radioprotectors, doses and risks in diagnostic radiology, cardiology, nuclear medicine, and basic safety rules.
-A student seminar is required at the end of the course. - RAT 6628.
+A student seminar is required at the end of the course.

+- RAT 6628.
 Radiation Therapy Physics (3 credits) Prerequisite: RAT 6686 Introductory course with a clinical orientation that reviews the rationale, basic science, methods, and applications of radiation therapy to the treatment of human diseases.
 Low-and high-energy photon therapy, electron and proton therapy, and low-and high-dose rate brachytherapy. - RAT 6616.
-Medical Imaging Physics (3 credits)

-Course covers the mathematical and physical principles of medical imaging and its applications as recommended by the AAPM.
+Medical Imaging Physics (3 credits) Course covers the mathematical and physical principles of medical imaging and its applications as recommended by the AAPM.
 Students obtain a good understanding of Radiography, Computed Tomography (CT), Magnetic Resonance Imaging (MRI), Ultrasound Imaging (US), Fluorescence and Nuclear Medical Imaging. - RAT 6687.
 Nuclear Medical Physics (3 credits) Prerequisite: PHY 4604 (Quantum 1) or permission of Instructor.
 Covers the fundamentals of nuclear physics and its application in the medical field as recommended by the AAPM.
-Students gain understanding of the physics and instrumentation of nuclear medicine. - RAT 6888.
+Students gain understanding of the physics and instrumentation of nuclear medicine. - RAT 6310.
 Radiation Protection and Safety (3 credits).
 Knowledge and technical background to understand the calculation methodology, compliance with the safety standards, and use of quantitative risk assessment for radiation protection & safety.